burggraf/javascript-require-for-supabase/README.md

 ```
 where
 ```
-*url-or-module-name* either the public url of the node js module or a module name you've put into the plv8_js_modules table manually.
+url-or-module-name: either the public url of the node js module or a module name you've put into the plv8_js_modules table manually.

-*autoload* (optional) is a boolean:  true if you want this module to be loaded automatically when the plv8 extension starts up, otherwise false
+autoload: (optional) boolean:  true if you want this module to be loaded automatically when the plv8 extension starts up, otherwise false
 ```
 ## Make writing Postgreqsql modules fun again
 Can you write JavaScript in your sleep?
 Me too.